 As far as the best bank for small business goes, Bank of America is a tried-and-true banking option, with a solid lending program and intuitive checking accounts.
 And if you want to be absolutely sure that you’ll waive a checking account monthly fee, Bank of America is probably your best bet, since it offers the most ways to waive that extra charge.

 At last count, there were 4,398 commercial banks in the United States.
 That’s a lot of banks to sort through to find the one that works for your small business.
-To make things a bit simpler, we narrowed down that massive list to these four best banks for small business in 2018:
+To make things a bit simpler, we narrowed down that massive list to these five best banks for small business in 2018:

-Whether you opt for one of these four banks or another institution, your best option depends on what you need for your small business.
+Whether you opt for one of these five banks or another institution, your best option depends on what you need for your small business.
 To find the perfect fit, you’ll have to ask yourself a few questions:

 And when you’re answering these questions, be sure to have both your business’s current situation and future goals in mind.
 If you stay realistic and upfront with your banking needs, you’ll know exactly how to sort through the fine print and find exactly the small business bank you need.